Currently, CAPS services are being offered on a telehealth basis.

-Counseling and Psychological Services offers short-term individual counseling for any student who wants to explore personal concerns one-to-one with a therapist.
+Counseling and Psychological Services offers brief individual counseling for currently enrolled students who want to explore personal concerns one-to-one with a therapist.
 Concerns vary from coping with the challenges of college life to more severe emotional and interpersonal problems.
 A variety of therapeutic approaches may be used to help students identify and understand the source(s) of their difficulties.
 Such insights may then be translated into plans for action and change.
 For longer-term individual counseling, CAPS assists students with referrals to appropriate providers within the community.

 Group counseling offers a supportive environment for personal development and resolution of interpersonal concerns.
 CAPS offers a variety of groups - including general therapy groups, support groups for specific populations, and groups focusing on specific issues such as stress and depression.
 Group counseling affords the unique opportunity of joining a small group of students who share similar concerns - to explore personal issues and learn new skills to facilitate growth, development, and change.
 Groups usually form at the beginning of each quarter and typically meet once a week for about ninety minutes.
 Take advantage of this opportunity to learn, share, and grow with others.
 All groups require a pre-group interest appointment - to learn more about the group and whether it will meet your particular needs.
 If you would like to find out more about a specific group, or would like to request that a new group be offered, just give us a call at 509.359.2366.
 Please consult our Counseling Groups page for current group offerings.